Anhui Province, China: Best Things to Do – Top Picks

 Ancient Villages and Architectural Gems

 The ancient villages of this region are like stepping back in time.
-Places like Xidi and Hongcun, recognized as UNESCO World Heritage Sites, showcase exemplary rural architecture4.
+Places like Xidi and Hongcun, recognized as UNESCO World Heritage Sites, showcase exemplary rural architecture.
 Their well-preserved layouts and historic buildings provide a window into the past.

 These villages are not just architectural wonders but also vibrant communities.
 Walking through their narrow lanes, you’ll encounter age-old traditions and warm hospitality.
 The blend of natural beauty and cultural depth makes these sites unforgettable.